alleyway/roboquant-bybit/README.md

 and this: https://roboquant.org/tutorial/integration.html

-Currently, this package is not published to maven and must be built first.
+Currently, this package is not published to maven central and must be built locally first.

 Please join us on RoboQuant's Discord for help!